Collagen

 Price distribution

-category Chicken Sternal Cartilage extract (5) 90
+Chicken Sternal Cartilage extract (5)90

 This extract is derived from chicken sternal cartilage, a rich source of Type II collagen, which is the predominant collagen found in articular cartilage.
 It naturally contains glycosaminoglycans like chondroitin sulfate and hyaluronic acid, known for their roles in joint lubrication and shock absorption.
 This form is specifically chosen for its targeted benefits for cartilage and joint integrity.